-Since 2010, there has been a significant increase of Arabic-speaking immigrants and refugees.
-Canadians have been very welcoming to refugees but there’s been an unjustifiable fear towards Arabic-speaking Canadians.
-We believe that our initiative and initiatives like ours, build bridges and connections between people that are really important for a Canada that is inclusive for everyone.
+Since 2010, there has been a significant increase in Arabic-speaking immigrants and refugees coming to Canada.
+Canadians have been very welcoming to refugees, but there’s been an unjustifiable fear towards Arabic-speaking Canadians.
+We believe that our initiative and initiatives like ours build bridges and connections between people that are really important for a Canada that is inclusive for everyone.

 What LoveArabic projects are on the horizon?